DDuttaGit/Bibliography-Counselor/README.md

 __B__  →  ⟨Bibliography Record⟩ | ⟨Bibliography Record⟩__B__
 </div>
-where _Id_ refer to an unique identity assigned to that record.
+where <i>Id</i> refer to an unique identity assigned to that record.

 The evaluation is done in two environments viz.